FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Abstract

 Effective Human-Robot Interaction (HRI) is crucial for enhancing accessibility and usability in real-world robotics applications.
-However, existing solutions often rely on gestures-only or language-only commands, making interaction inefficient and ambiguous, particularly for users with physical impairments.
-In this paper, we introduce FAM-HRI, an efficient multi-modal framework for human-robot interaction that integrates language and gaze inputs via foundation models.
-By leveraging lightweight Meta ARIA glasses, our system captures real-time multi-modal signals and utilizes large language models (LLMs) to fuse user intention with scene context, enabling intuitive and precise robot manipulation.
-Our method accurately determines gaze fixation time interval, reducing noise caused by the gaze dynamic nature.
+However, existing solutions often rely on gesture-only or language-only commands, making interaction inefficient and ambiguous, particularly for users with physical impairments.
+In this paper, we introduce FAM-HRI, an efficient multimodal framework for HRI that integrates language and gaze inputs via foundation models.
+By leveraging lightweight Meta ARIA glasses, our system captures real-time multimodal signals and utilizes large language models (LLMs) to fuse user intention with scene context, enabling intuitive and precise robot manipulation.
+Our method accurately determines the gaze fixation time interval, reducing noise caused by the gaze dynamic nature.
 Experimental evaluations demonstrate that FAM-HRI achieves a high success rate in task execution while maintaining a low interaction time, providing a practical solution for individuals with limited physical mobility or motor impairments.
-To support the community, we will release our system design, algorithms, and solutions as open-source after paper acceptance.
+To support the community, we have released our system design, algorithms, and solutions at \url{https://github.com/laiyuzhi/FAM-HRI}.

 \abstractname{Note to Practitioners}